 The Passover marked the birth of the nation of Israel.
 It was the first of the religious festivals to be established by God for the Israelites.
-It is first mentioned in Exodus and can be traced in Leviticus, Numbers, Deuteronomy, Joshua, and 2 Chronicles.
-It referred to the sacrifice of a lamb in Egypt when the people of Israel were still slaves.
-The Hebrew slaves took the blood of a slain lamb and spread it on the doorposts of their homes as a sign to God that He should "pass over" their houses when the plague of the death of the firstborn was brought upon Egypt (Exodus 12:27).
+Passover is first mentioned in Exodus and can be traced through Leviticus, Numbers, Deuteronomy, Joshua, and Second Chronicles.
+This "night to be much observed" (Exodus 12:42) refers to the sacrifice of a lamb in Egypt when the people of Israel were in bondage.
+The Hebrew slaves took the blood of a slain lamb and spread it on the doorposts of their homes as a sign to God that He should "pass over" their houses when the plague of the death of the firstborn came upon Egypt (Exodus 12:27).

-The Passover was also called the Feast of Unleavened Bread (Exodus 34:18).
-On the fourteenth day of Nisan (our April), the Passover itself was celebrated.
-The Passover along with the other religious feasts and festivals for the Israelites taught the people and their children historical and spiritual lessons.
-It also is a reminder that we cannot be a people of faith without consistency of remembrance.
-The ritual of Passover holds a special place in the heart of the believer and gives us one of the most powerful foreshadows of the work of Christ found in the Old Testament.
+The Passover is also called the Feast of Unleavened Bread (Exodus 34:18).
+On the fourteenth day of Nisan (our April), the Passover was celebrated.
+Along with the other religious feasts and festivals for the Israelites, the Passover taught the people and their children valuable historical and spiritual lessons.
+It also serves as a reminder that we cannot be a people of faith without consistency of remembrance.

+The Jewish Passover holds a special place in the heart of the Christian believer and gives us one of the most powerful foreshadows of the work of Christ found in the Old Testament.
 Certainly there are other pictures of the sacrificial work of Christ throughout the Old Testament, yet the Passover is that one single picture of the blood of the Lamb satisfying God's demands for substitution for sin and death (John 1:29; 1 Peter 1:18-19).